HI-SLAM2: Geometry-Aware Gaussian SLAM for Fast Monocular Scene Reconstruction: Methods

 where $\mathbf{B}$, $\mathbf{E}$, $\mathbf{C}$ are the blocks of the Hessian matrix and $\mathbf{v}$, and $\mathbf{w}$ are the gradient vector of the linearized system.
 Since the dimension of matrix $\mathbf{B}$ is much smaller than $\mathbf{C}$, we can solve the system efficiently by first solving for $\Delta \mathbf{s}$ and then $\Delta \mathbf{d}$ using the Schur complement.

-Matrix $\mathbf{C}$ is diagonal since \revdel{the depth variables are independent of each other and it can be inverted}\revadd{the scale alignment in Eq.~\ref{equ:dprior} is applied to the depth prior rather than the depth variables.
-This preserves the independence between the depth variables allowing us to invert $\mathbf{C}$} efficiently as $\mathbf{C}^{-1}=diag(\frac{1}{c_1},..,\frac{1}{c_n})$.
+Matrix $\mathbf{C}$ is diagonal since the scale alignment in Eq.~\ref{equ:dprior} is applied to the depth prior rather than the depth variables.
+This preserves the independence between the depth variables allowing us to invert $\mathbf{C}$ efficiently as $\mathbf{C}^{-1}=diag(\frac{1}{c_1},..,\frac{1}{c_n})$.
 Fig.~\ref{fig:jdsa} shows an example of the scale alignment for monocular depth priors.
 Note that the estimated spatially-varying scales result in well-aligned depth prior with respect to the ground truth depth.